kikutan-day65/self-introduction_html/README.md

-# this repo is used for my portfolio
+# goal of this projrct is to create a web site for my portfolio